Dr Richard Meek

 He has co-edited three collections of essays with Manchester University Press, including most recently Ekphrastic Encounters: New Interdisciplinary Essays on Literature and the Visual Arts (2019).

-In 2017 he held a International Visitor Fellowship at the ARC Centre of Excellence for the History of Emotions in Perth, Australia, which included giving the opening keynote lecture at the conference 'Hamlet and Emotions: Then and Now'.
+In 2017 he held a International Visitor Fellowship at the ARC Centre of Excellence for the History of Emotions in Perth, Australia.
+He recently worked with the community group Fitmums and Friends on a bereavement support programme for children and young people, supported by The Ideas Fund (British Science Association/Wellcome Trust).

 Recent outputs